India has a lot to learn from Rwanda: Official

-Kigali, Feb 21 (PTI) India has a lot to learn from Rwanda on governance models like sanitation and smart city and efforts are being made to give more …
+India has a lot to learn from Rwanda on governance models like sanitation and smart city and efforts are being made to give more content to bilateral …

 India has a lot to learn from Rwanda: Official